orhunbaris/movei-app/README.md

 3. **Movie/TV Details**:
     - Each result has a detailed page with information such as title, genre, director, actors, IMDb rating, plot, and runtime.

-4. **Responsive Design**:
-    - The app is fully responsive and adjusts to different screen sizes, providing a smooth user experience.

 ## Installation

 To run this project locally, follow these steps: